Enterococcus: Pathology

 Important clinical infections caused by Enterococcus include urinary tract infections (see Enterococcus faecalis), bacteremia, bacterial endocarditis, diverticulitis, meningitis, and spontaneous bacterial peritonitis.
 Sensitive strains of these bacteria can be treated with ampicillin, penicillin and vancomycin.
 In catheterized patients receiving intensive care, Enterococcus spp., have been reported the dominant cause of urinary tract infections, particularly in patients treated with cephalosporin antibiotics.
 Recent work has shown that multiple genetically distinct Enterococcus sequence types, including antibiotic resistant and high risk clones, can coexist in the same urine sample from a single ICU patient, with the more virulent lineage often present only as a minority subpopulation - undetectable by standard diagnostics.
 Urinary tract infections can be treated specifically with nitrofurantoin, even in cases of vancomycin resistance.

 Example of a workup algorithm of possible bacterial infection in cases with no specifically requested targets (non-bacteria, mycobacteria etc.), with most common situations and agents seen in a New England community hospital setting.
 Enterococcus is included near bottom-center.

 Meningitis

 Enterococcal meningitis is a rare complication of neurosurgery.
-It often requires treatment with intravenous or intrathecal vancomycin, yet it is debatable as to whether its use has any impact on outcome: the removal of any neurological devices is a crucial part of the management of these infections.
+It is often treated with intravenous or intrathecal vancomycin, yet it is debatable as to whether its use has any impact on outcome.
+The removal of any neurological devices is a crucial part of the management of these infections.

 New epidemiological evidence has shown that enterococci are major infectious agent in chronic bacterial prostatitis.
 Enterococci are able to form biofilm in the prostate gland, making their eradication difficult.
 Cases of enterococcal meningitis, in the absence of trauma or surgery, should raise suspicion of an underlying intestinal pathology (e.g., strongyloidiasis).